DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim 5 – Fuerniss teaches the component carrier according to claim 1, wherein the part of the first curable dielectric element (fig. 11, 62) that extends into the opening comprises a shaped main surface (element 62 has a main surface within the opening and on its upper surface).
+Regarding claim 5 – Appelt teaches the component carrier according to claim 1, wherein the part of the first curable dielectric element (figs. 1(a)-1(b), first curable dielectric 17 and 17’ shown above) that extends into the opening comprises a shaped main surface (see “shaped main surface” shown within the opening).

-Regarding claim 7 – Fuerniss teaches the component carrier according to claim 1, wherein the opening (fig. 11, 940) comprises at least one of the group which consists of a blind hole, a through hole (opening 940 is a through hole), a cavity, a trench, a recess between traces.
+Regarding claim 7 – Appelt teaches the component carrier according to claim 1, wherein the opening (figs. 1(a)-1(b), see opening in 11) comprises at least one of the group which consists of a blind hole, a through hole (the opening is a through hole as shown in figures 1(a) and 1(b)), a cavity, a trench, a recess between traces.

 Claim Rejections - 35 USC § 103